diversen/ubuntu-auto-upgrade/README.md

 ## Cron

 Set the script up as a cron script.
-Let et run every 5 minutes of so.
+Let it run every 5 minutes of so.
-You will need to run the script as root.
+You will need to let the script run as root.
+Edit crontab while root, e.g.:

+    sudo su
+    crontab -e

+Add the crontab line:

     */5 * * * * cd /home/dennis/auto-update-ubuntu && php cron.php